 Focusing on what people needed in terms of flying and travelling, we imagined a disruptive Brand Idea: “Ex-centricity”.
 Excentricity as deviation from the normal, expected or established, and as a deviation from a circular path or orbit in mathematics.

-Operating out of Italy, France, Spain and now Germany and England, Volotea connects smaller sized cities across Europe, bringing convenience and fair prices to people and places ignored by the bigger airlines.
+Operating out of Italy, France, Spain, Germany and England, Volotea connects smaller sized cities across Europe, bringing convenience and fair prices to people and places ignored by the bigger airlines.

 When the company was yet to launch and Saffron was asked to create a distinctive brand experience, Volotea first thought about operating flights to Latin America.